Joint mortgages

 Joint tenancy is what most couples, especially married couples, choose when taking out a joint mortgage.

-If you choose to borrow on a tenants in common basis, each owner can own a different share of the property.
+If you choose to borrow on a tenants-in-common basis, each owner can own a different share of the property.
 This is usually based on how much each has contributed to the deposit or pays towards the monthly repayments.

 You can choose how much each tenant owns yourself.
 For example, if one tenant provided all of a £50,000 deposit on a house that cost £250,000, you could reflect this contribution by agreeing to a 60:40 split in their favour.